lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 Each elder is part of an organized group of priesthood holders called an elders quorum.
-Members of the elders quorum work together to help accomplish the work of salvation and exaltation.
+Members of the elders quorum work together to help accomplish God’s work of salvation and exaltation.
 They serve others, fulfill priesthood duties, build unity, and learn and live doctrine.

 8.1.2